nabilah13/ClassifyingRoads_CS231N/DatasetPreprocessing.md

 from this dataset: predicting the number of lanes on a road, and predicting a road’s quality.**

 **Start by loading packages.
-We will use \`\`mapsapi" to query the Google Static Maps API.
+We will use “mapsapi” to query the Google Static Maps API.
 We also fire up the tidyverse for easy dataframe manipulation.**

 ``` r